Take care of the details

 We know that payment can be the most confusing part of starting school, so we've collected everything you need to know in one place.
 You'll need to accept your financial aid package, pay your tuition and review your health insurance options before starting classes.

-Use PioneerWeb to access the status of your financial aid requirements and awards.
-You can view, accept and decline your financial aid offer here.
+Use PioneerWeb to access the status of your financial aid offer and requirements.
+You can view, accept and decline your financial aid here.

 Get step-by-step instructions on the Financial Aid website.

 Please note you have to apply for financial aid each year to maintain your eligibility.
 If you applied for financial aid when you submitted your application for admission, you'll receive both decisions around the same time.
 If you haven't already applied for financial aid, you should do so as soon as possible.

 If you've been offered a Subsidized and/or Unsubsidized Direct loan, you'll need to complete the following:

 - Master Promissory Note

 Both steps can be completed at StudentAid.gov with your FSA ID.

 - Credit Check (prior to approval, valid for 90 days)

 Your cost of attendance combines direct costs like tuition, fees, and room and board with an estimation of indirect costs like books and personal expenses.